-Minor in History Semester Credit Hours
+Minor in History Credit Hours

+HIS290 Introduction to History 3

 Electives from history courses, of which

+6 credits must be 300 level or above

-• ТОТАL -- 18
+TOTAL 18

 HONORS PROGRAM

 The Honors Program is designed to encourage and serve students desiring a challenging academic program, embodying Bethel's long-standing commitment to the integration of faith and learning.
 This program provides an educational experience that moves from a generalist emphasis in the first two years to a discipline-specific focus, in the field of the student's choice, in the last two years.
 The program is designed to provide an enriched educational experience for students with exceptional academic ability, to create a social network for such students, to enhance their preparation for and admission to graduate school, as well as to enhance the general academic environment of the university.